the1mason/mdpost/README.md

 `docker pull the1mason/mdpost:latest`

 Added and enabled docker support.
-For now mdpost requires editing files in the container manually.
+For now, mdpost requires editing files in the container manually.
-I will add admin panel for editing files, menu items and website name in browser in next releases.
+You can also create a volume for the container with path `/app/wwwroot/posts` to store your .md files separately.

 # About
 This is a very simple ASP.NET core app for posting static markdown files.